sergeyksv/tinyhook/README.md

 Reliable for us means that application should be able to consists from dozens of processes running hooks and handle millions of messages a day without issues, hight CPU usage and hight memory consumption.
-On the momemt of creation it was 2-4 times more effective for CPU usage, memory consumption and latency of message delivery.
+On the moment of creation it was 2-4 times more effective for CPU usage, memory consumption and latency of message delivery.
+This is not just words, our simple ping-pong test (/test/fifo-test.js) takes 2 seconds on tinyhook and >30 seconds on original hook.io.

 It will be honest to say that it is build with help of light weight nssocket library which is build by authors of hook.io.
 I would say many thanks to them!